-Our software and services online offerings are subject to government regulation of the Internet domestically and internationally in many areas, including user privacy, telecommunications, data protection, and online content.
-The application of these laws and regulations to our business is often unclear and sometimes may conflict.
-Additionally these laws and governments' approach to their enforcement are continuing to evolve.
-Compliance with these types of regulation may involve significant costs or require changes in business practices that result in reduced revenue.
+Our products and online services offerings, including new technologies we develop or acquire such as Skype, are subject to government regulation in some jurisdictions, including in areas of user privacy, telecommunications, data protection, and online content.
+The application of these laws and regulations to our business is often unclear, subject to change over time, and sometimes may conflict from jurisdiction to jurisdiction.
+Additionally these laws and governments' approach to their enforcement, as well as our products and services, are continuing to evolve.
+Compliance with these types of regulation may involve significant costs or require changes in products or business practices that result in reduced revenue.
 Noncompliance could result in penalties being imposed on us or orders that we stop the alleged noncompliant activity.